Martin-Idel/mealplaner/README.md

 ## The future

 - The project is under heavy refactoring.
-The current XML model was implemented such that the backbone can be refactored without losing the database.
 - The goal is to have a more plugin based model that lets you use only those features you really need.

 ## Installation procedure